d12frosted/elpa-mirror/stable-melpa/erc-image-readme.txt

 `erc-image-display-func'.
 There are two possible values for that, `erc-image-insert-inline' and `erc-image-insert-other-buffer'.

-Set the value of erc-image-inline-rescale to a number for max size of images to be displayed (resized if bigger). set the value to 'window to take window height as this value
+Set the value of erc-image-inline-rescale to a number (e.g., 400) or 'window to resize images whose height or width exceeds the number, or dimensions exceed the 'window.
+Requires ImageMagick or Emacs 27.1.